Hawthorne School of Aeronautics

 Hawthorne School of Aeronautics was a flying school and airport located 5 miles south of Orangeburg, South Carolina.
 The school was closed in 1945.
-Today the land is being used for non-aviation purposes.
+Currently, the land is being used for non-aviation purposes.

 History

 The Hawthorne School of Aeronautics was a World War II civilian flying school, contracted by the United States Army Air Forces to conduct primary pilot training for aviation cadets.
 The school was under the supervision of the 58th Flying Training Detachment, Eastern Flight Training Center, Army Air Forces Training Command.
 The president of Hawthorne was Beverly "Bevo" Howard, who had learned to fly at the age of 16.
 The military designation of the Hawthorne school was the 2162nd Army Air Force Base Unit.

 In order to conduct the flying training, the school built an airfield along with buildings and other support structures.
 The airfield was an all-way turf field, with four delineated runways (00/18; 05/23; 09/27; 14/32).
-A large aircraft parking ramp and two hangars was also constructed along with a control tower and operations building.
-The school structures consisted of a group of one and two-storied wooden buildings surrounding an oval-shaped grass area at the northern end of the property which served as a parade ground.
+A large aircraft parking ramp and two hangars were also constructed, along with a control tower and operations building.
+The school structures consisted of a group of one- and two-story wooden buildings surrounding an oval-shaped grass area at the northern end of the property, which served as a parade ground.

 The primary trainer used was Boeing PT-17 Stearman.
 The flight school also operated several auxiliary airfields: